The Mantri, the kings, and the legless man on the tree (1875)

 About one year later, in December 1876, the Malay leaders were captured and tried at the Residence of the Mantri, by two Malay judges and two English accessors (Raja Yusof, Raja Hussein, J. G. Davidson and W. E. Maxwell).
 This dark episode in Perak has a couple of unplanned consequences.

-- Perak was operating without an official crown for about 4,000 days.
-Raja Yusof was installed only in 11 May 1887, he ruled only very briefly (\(n < 80\)) and was replaced by Raja Idris.
+- Apparently Perak was able to operate without an official crown for about 4,000 days.
+Raja Yusof was installed only in 11 May 1887, he ruled only very briefly, \(n < 80\), and was replaced by Raja Idris.

 - The British subsequently solidified their control over Perak and other native states, marking a decisive shift toward more direct colonial rule in Tanah-tanah Melayu.